Topics Map > Training for Coordinators

 · For graduate students in your program who are interested in non-faculty careers, please describe the current level of career development support that graduate students in your program receive from their faculty advisors or mentors, as well as from the career center of the school or college to which your program belongs.
 Be sure to address whether students have access to individual career counseling, career exploration guidance, and assessment tools.

 · Please describe the leading concerns and needs that graduate students in your program have related to career preparation.

-· How do you anticipate applying the skills gained in the CDF course to your work with graduate students?
+· How do you anticipate applying the skills gained in the FCD course to your work with graduate students?

 · A statement of commitment to:

 o participating in the 120-hour course during the summer or fall 2021 (for more information, go to ctd.wceruw.org/prof-dev/cdf.html);

 o leading a session and/or developing a resource for graduate programs within a year following completion of the course;